Faver-Dykes State Park

 Welcome to Faver-Dykes State Park

-Come out to the park and enjoy sitting along the Pellicer Creek, take a walk on the nature trail, have a picnic or stay in our campground.
+Come out to the park and relax along Pellicer Creek, take a walk on the nature trail, enjoy a picnic or stay in the campground.

-Pellicer Creek is our southern border and accessible at our boat ramp for canoes, kayaks and small boats.
-It is a designated a State Canoe Trail and you can either head east to the Pellicer flats and Matanzas River or west to the fresh water beginnings.
-Pellicer Creek has an average depth of 2 – 6 feet.
-It is one of the most pristine estuarine tidal marshes on the east coast of Florida with abundant salt and fresh water fish, magnificent birding and wildlife viewing opportunities.
-We have canoe rentals available by the hour or day.
+Pellicer Creek is our southern border and accessible at the boat ramp for canoes, kayaks and small boats.
+It is a Florida Designated Paddling Trail, and you can either head east to the Pellicer flats and Matanzas River or west to the freshwater beginnings.
+Pellicer Creek has an average depth of 2 to 6 feet.
+It is one of the most pristine estuarine tidal marshes on the east coast of Florida, with abundant salt and fresh water fish plus magnificent birding and wildlife viewing opportunities.

 Plan Your Visit